 Choose the animals you like most, find out where they can best be observed in the wild, and set off on your journey.
 There’s a risk that it will all go wrong, that the animals won’t show up the day you are there, that you’ll see nothing and go home disappointed, but that’s part of the thrill.
 Plan your animal encounters well and they are likely to be a success.
 And even if they aren’t a success, they’ll still probably be more enjoyable than yet another boring museum,

-Here are a few of my most thrilling animal encounters.
+Here are a few of my favourite animal encounters.

 Humans swim with wild animals all the time.
-Every time you take a dip in the ocean or in a river you’re likely to be swimming next to something or other – whether you’re aware of it or not.
+Every time you take a dip in the ocean or in a river you’re likely to be swimming next to something or other.
 But humans and wild animals bathing together?
 That doesn’t sound right.
-And yet that’s exactly what started happening in the onsen (hot springs/baths) in Japan.

 During peak season Lake Nakuru, in southwestern Kenya, hosts between one and two million flamingos.
 It’s a gathering that has been described as the greatest bird spectacle on Earth.